1newstar/OracleScripts/Docs/sources/ServerPatchCheckList.rst

         show configuration
         enable database <whatever>

-    This will stop the primary database from sending and applying logs on the named standby.
+    This will restart the primary database sending and applying logs on the named standby.

-        **NOTE**: You need to check the configuration first.
-If the database names are in UPPER CASE, then they must be typed in upper case with surrounding double quotes.
-If they are listed in lower case, then they must be typed in lower case.

 Patch the DR Server - DRUVORC03
 ===============================